 If your dog is the affectionate type, it might be hard to avoid them jumping up on the couch and giving you a sloppy kiss before you know what hit you.
 This would all be fine if it weren’t for the residual bad smell they leave behind.
-You’ll quickly wonder if you can give them a mint, a Tic Tac, an Altoid, anything to bring things back to a tolerable level.
+People always consider giving a mint, a Tic Tac, an Altoid or anything to bring things back to a tolerable level.

-Mouthwash is not a good idea, because if you go with anything that us humans use it’s designed to be spit out after you’re done swishing it, and all a dog will end up doing is swallowing it.
+In any case, mouthwash isn’t a good idea.
+Humans use it as designed, to be spit out after swishing it around, but dogs end up just swallowing.
 Plus they don’t know how to swish it, so you’d probably just end up applying it with a toothbrush, but they’d still end up ingesting it when you’re through.
 Overall it’s just not a good idea, and there are much better alternatives available.

 Can I Give My Dog Mouthwash?
 Answer: No

 The main reason why you shouldn’t give a dog mouthwash is because they don’t know how to avoid ingesting it.

 Unless a dog is vomiting, their mouth is a one-way opening.
 They only know how to get things down the hatch, and that’s exactly where the mouthwash will end up when you use it.
 Also, most commercial brands of mouthwash contain alcohol, or other similar ingredients, and your dog should be taking those in.

 Bad Breath Solutions

 Dog biscuits are usually meant to double as a breath freshener, in addition to be edible.
 There are also several brands that are designed to clean their teeth as well, getting an added benefit.
 Plus your dog will probably like these treats, so you can use them to teach your dog tricks or get it to obey commands and then it’s a win win win situation.